MarianWinston/lol-flows/README.md

 ## Contributing

-This template (should be) is open source to everybody in Elanco.
+This template (should be) is open source to everybody that has interest in adding good quality code.
 This means that if you want a feature, or want to fix a bug - submit a pull request!

 Just ensure that:
-* CI Passes
 * This is an easily maintainabile feature